flyinggrizzly/Childhood-in-the-Sunlight/sunlight-hours-and-maturity.md

 and you must go home immediately (do they call the cops to find you? come get you themselves? is it embarrassing?)

-**When you get home after staying out late,** roll a number of dice equal to the number of Hours you stayed out late.
+**When you get home after staying out late,** roll dice equal to the number of unmarked Midnight Hours left on your sheet:

 - on a crit, you manage to convince your caregivers that it was for a good reason.
 You can go back and find your friends today, or clear a **Care**